907sjl/moving-rates-bokeh/README.md

 ```

 This is where the callback function makes use of that extra argument holding the plot object that triggered this event.
 The callback functions are
-removed from all plots in the list except that one.
-Then again that plot object is referenced in a loop to set the x-axis range of all plots except the plot
-that triggered this event.
+removed from all plots in the list except that one, and the x-axis ranges are updated in all plots in the list except the one that triggered the event.

 ```
 for plot in self.plots: